Ring Lardner Jr. discusses the writings of his father Ring Lardner

 James Mills, a novelist and journalist, talks to Studs about his book "Report to the Commissioner".
 Mr. Mills and Studs discuss the story and Mr. Mills goes in depth into the process of police detectives working a case.
 Studs plays an excerpt of a Chicago policeman talking about working on the tactical squad on the police force.
 The policeman tells of how they go into a neighborhood as civilians to stop crime.

-Studs interviews novelist and fighter for civil rights for all James Baldwin and discusses the book "Nobody Knows My Name: More Notes of a Native Son."
-They discuss Mr. Baldwin's political beliefs and his work towards change in the civil rights movement.
+Studs interviews novelist and fighter for civil rights for all James Baldwin, and discusses the book "The Devil Finds work" They discuss Mr. Baldwin's political beliefs and his work towards change in the civil rights movement.

 H. E. F. (Shag) Donahue and Nelson Algren discuss Donahue's book, "Conversations with Nelson Algren," a biographical exploration of Algren's life as a writer.
 They discuss the creative lives, successes and failures of other authors in relation to Algren's work, including Ernest Hemingway, F. Scott Fitzgerald, J.D.
 Salinger, Richard Wright, and others.
 Includes the author reading excerpts from "Conversations with Nelson Algren."